Update on Nebraska Extension SNAP-Ed Programming

 On July 4th, 2025, the President signed a budget reconciliation bill that eliminated federal funding for the Supplemental Nutrition Assistance Program-Education (SNAP-Ed) effective September 30, 2025.

 As a valued partner, we understand you may have questions about the future of Nebraska Extension’s health and nutrition programming.
-Below is a list of answers to questions you might have.
+For questions about the future of Nebraska SNAP-Ed, please contact Natalie Sehi (nsehi2@unl.edu).

 - Has the SNAP-Ed program officially ended in Nebraska?